Hamiltonian reduction using a convolutional auto-encoder coupled to an Hamiltonian neural network: Conclusion

 \section{Conclusion}

 We have developed a new Hamiltonian reduction method.
 It is based on an auto-encoder (AE) to transform initial variables into reduced variables and vice versa, and on a Hamiltonian Neural Network (HNN) to learn the Hamiltonian reduced dynamics.
 Using a set of coupled loss functions, we are able to learn a reduced model (AE-HNN), which has an Hamiltonian structure.
 It already has better reduction properties than the PSD in linear test-cases, but the gain is much larger in non-linear test-cases, as expected.
-Due to its Hamiltonian structure, the reduced model also shows good stability properties.
+Due to its Hamiltonian structure, the reduced model also shows good stability properties. \answerG{Two-dimensional test-cases show that the AE-HNN method has better computational performance than the PSD-DEIM method.}

+\answerG{The question remains of how to improve the quality of the approximation.
+Indeed, unlike the PSD method, increasing the reduced dimension $K$ does not always provide better results.
+The quality of the approximation could rather be increased by modifying the architecture of the neural networks (increasing the number of layers and the number of neurons per layer), which implies increasing the number of trainable parameters.
+However, up to our knowledge, there is unfortunately a lack of theoretical results about a systematic way to improve such approximations.
+Further studies need to be carried out.}

-Obviously, the results will have to be extended to partial differential equations in two or three spatial dimension.
+Obviously, the results will have to be extended to partial differential equations in three spatial dimension.
 As convolution layers are used in the auto-encoder, the increase of dimension should not require too large an increase in the size of the neural networks.
 In consequence, we expect that the computational gain will be even larger for such dynamics.
 Other extensions would be to consider time-dependent reductions as in \cite{hesthaven2023adaptive} and adapt the method for the reduction of large Hamiltonian differential equations that do not have spatial structures \cite{hesthaven2023adaptive}.

 \paragraph{Acknowledgements.} This research was funded in part by l’Agence Nationale de la Recherche (ANR), project ANR-21-CE46-0014 (Milk).